How to select instant3Dhub-Geometry with LineTraces#

 AnalyzeHitResult works with any method that produces an FHitResult.
 LineTraceSingleByChannel, SweepSingleByObjectType, etc. Feel free to use whatever suits your use case.

 FI3DHHitResult contains everything we need to identify the node of the hit geometry.
-The DetailNodeId corresponds to the smallest addressable Node of the geometry that was hit.
+StructureNodeId is available as soon as the trace hits instant3Dhub geometry.
+DetailNodeId corresponds to the smallest addressable Node of the geometry that was hit only when bHasStructureMapping is true.
+Otherwise, DetailNodeId is set to StructureNodeId as a fallback.

 The NodeId can now be added to the Selection.
 In this example we will first clear the active Selection.
 Once cleared, the NodeId will be added to the Selection, making it the only Node that is selected.

-API calls that are synchronized with the instant3Dhub session typically expect an OnComplete Callback Function.
+API calls that are synchronized via the 3D space typically expect an OnComplete Callback Function.
 The bound function is always called on the GameThread with an appropriate ErrorCode.
 In this example, we have a nested setup that first clears the selection and, once this operation is completed, selects the Geometry using its NodeId.

 // 3.
 Select the geometry